Heather Cooan

 If you decide to give this recipe a shot, let me know what you think!
 Oh, and don't forget the homemade whipped cream to top things off.

-slice of low-carb pumpkin pie with almond crust topped with whipped cream on a plate
+A slice of pumpkin pie topped with whipped cream and ready to be served on a plate.

 Ingredients